-Watch out for plants that could irritate or sicken children, such as poison ivy, St. John’s wort, poppies or philodendron.
+Watch out for plants that could irritate or sicken children, such as poison ivy, St. John’s Wort, poppies or philodendron.
 High altitude is another concern — don’t take babies above 2,500 feet too rapidly.
 “It will be cold, and the baby may have trouble breathing,” says Terry.

 “The bottom line is that babies and toddlers need constant supervision,” she says.
 “Accidents happen when everyone is watching the baby and no one is watching the baby, all at the same time.”

 The good news: Kids younger than age 2 don’t need much stimulation to stay happy.
 Most will be thrilled to simply wander the campground (with mom or dad close at hand), admiring the scenery and making friends with other campers.
-Comb local beaches, visit landmarks and don’t be afraid to drive to the nearest town for a meal or a cup of hot cocoa or coffee — a camping trip with a baby is not the time to rough it, notes Terry.
-More adventurous families can check in with the ranger’s station for a map of local hiking trails.
+Comb local beaches, visit landmarks and don’t be afraid to drive to the nearest town for a meal or a cup of hot cocoa or coffee — a camping trip with a baby is not the time to really rough it, notes Terry.
+More adventurous families can check in with the ranger station for a map of local hiking trails.

-When camping with tots, don’t sweat the small stuff, advises Georgiann Derieg, a mom of seven from Graham, Wash.
+When camping with tots, don’t sweat the small stuff, advises Georgiann Derieg, a mom of seven from Graham, Washington.
 “When we camp, I dress kids in clothes destined for the Goodwill pile so I don’t need to worry about dirt, stains or rips.”